peteralcock/contactrocket/README.md

 ![ContactRocket Engine](/engine.jpg?raw=true "Engine Design")

 Background processing engines are broken into separate parts for separate purposes.
 Social Media crawling is network intensive, cached page crawling is as well, returned data is very write-heavy on the I/O for RDS instances (or however you decide to host your SQL store), both of which Amazon charges a pound of flesh to consume (look into "IOPS Provisioning" if you don't believe my warning).
-I may recommend running the engine workers on Linode or DO, albeit at a significant latency cost between the back-end and the front-end application.
+I may recommend running the engine workers on Linode or DO, albeit at a significant latency cost between the back-end and the front-end.
 But hey, it's your money.

 ## Scaling Up